WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   This will make it so that every **user and role within 1234 account** have an access.

+#### Permissions boundary

+- **attaches to the entity**

+* additional safety net, it allows you to further restrict what a given role can do

+- might be useful while trying to prevent developers to create wide open permissions for resources like lambdas

+* it is used for **scoping permissions down, it does NOT provide permissions on its own**

 #### Groups

 - **CANNOT BE NESTED**.
 Though the **nesting is not necessary a good idea**.
 The **explicit deny** can sometimes **override explicit allow**.
 So in general the nesting should be avoided.